 Follow the instructions on this Google Tag Manager Pinterest Tag document and use this Google Tag Manager help page to help you create data layers to populate the dynamic event data you wish to track.

 Get set up by following this Tealium Pinterest Tag guide.

 Set up your tag easily with this extension by Cadence Labs:

 I’m a Shopify merchant with Buyable Pins and I want a conversion tag.
 I’m not an advertiser.

 If you want the ability to track sales from people who clicked through a Buyable Pin and purchased on your site in the future, just opt in to use the Pinterest Tag in your Pinterest channel settings on Shopify.
 Shopify will then place this tag on your checkout confirmation page.
 We won’t be able to provide metrics on off-Pinterest sales through Buyable Pins just yet.

 The Shopify Pinterest Tag is based on an attribution window of 30 day click, 30 day engagement, and 1 day view.

 I’m a Shopify merchant with Buyable Pins and I want a conversion tag.
 I’m an advertiser.

 If you want to track additional actions and build audiences to target based on those actions through Promoted Pins, you can also choose the implement the Pinterest Tag yourself.

 To remove your old tag, uncheck the Pinterest Tag option in your settings and check out our Pinterest Tag instructions outlined in the "Set up your Pinterest tag" section on this page.
-Make sure you put the code in the "Checkout" page of your "Settings" under "Additional Scripts”.
+Follow this guide to install the tag yourself with event data and enhanced match.